dzchoi/Calculator-over-Web/README.md

 # Calculator over Web
 A web application for calculating arithmetic expressions using AWS

-The hyperlinks below can be clicked on directly from this email or the text on the hyperlink can be just copied (including space characters) and pasted into any web browsers.
+The hyperlinks below can be clicked on directly from this document or the text on the hyperlink can be just copied (including space characters) and pasted into any web browsers.

 ##Usage examples: